po1sigala/live/01-Class-Content/12-SQL/README.md

 ## Homework

-Developers frequently have to create interfaces that make it easy for non-developers to view and interact with information stored in databases.
-These interfaces are called content management systems (CMS).
-Your challenge this week is to build a command-line application to manage a company's employee database, using Node.js, [Inquirer](https://www.npmjs.com/package/inquirer), and MySQL.
+Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
+These interfaces are called **content management systems (CMS)**.
+Your assignment this week is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL2.

 ## Career Connection